pace-neutrons/Horace/documentation/smg/07_windows_anvil_node.md

 to be added to Jenkins as a slave.

 The current Windows Anvil Jenkins slave node is `ndw1676` windows machine located in R3 office UG14.
+Additional machine, provided by SCD is `icdpacewin`, configured identically

-Some subnets in ISIS may not propagate hosts names so current address this node within local network is `130.246.49.165`.
+Some subnets in ISIS may not propagate hosts names so current address of `ndw1676` node within the local network is `130.246.49.165`.

 The node is available on [Anvil](https://anvil.softeng-support.ac.uk/) as **PACE Windows (Private)**

 The following packages are necessary to run a Windows machine as ANVIL node for PACE:

-Maltab (appropriate version)
+Matlab (appropriate version)
 git for Windows
 Visual studio 2019 community edition (C++ tools are probably sufficient but did not tried) Java community edition (GPL Java from https://jdk.java.net/java-se-ri/17 was working fine)